 In addition to monitoring and reporting on year-over-year portfolio company ESG metrics, Paine Schwartz also consolidates that data into actionable items to drive ESG achievements for companies.
 Our objective is to ensure that over the hold period, real measurable changes are made in terms of improving our sustainability footprint in ways that are consistent with driving returns.

 At the time of exit, Paine Schwartz ensures that companies have fully integrated ESG frameworks that will remain intact during the period of transition.
 Potential issues are proactively addressed prior to exit, and significant value enhancement opportunities are identified for the road ahead.

-At Paine Schwartz Partners, we are committed to attracting and retaining the broadest talent, welcoming diverse perspectives and celebrating transparency.
-This cultivates an inclusive and respectful work environment where employees bring their true self to work every day.
+At PAINE SCHWARTZ PARTNERS, we are committed to attracting and retaining best-in-class talent, welcoming diverse perspectives, and celebrating transparency.
+We believe this cultivates an inclusive and respectful work environment where employees bring their true selves to work every day.

 TRANSPARENCY OF SUSTAINABILITY RISK POLICIES